-Collectors’ Plant Fair launched in 2005 and has grown to be the largest rare plant fair in Australia.
+Collectors’ Plant Fair launched in 2005 and has grown to be the largest plant fair in Australia.
 In our 13th year we are thrilled to announce 88 specialist plant growers and garden related stallholders over one weekend in autumn, within the historic grounds of the Hawkesbury Race Club.
 It’s exciting!
-Seeing long lost plants, meeting the growers, sipping good coffee and getting out, connecting with our love of plants.
+Seeing long lost plants, meeting the growers, sipping good coffee and getting out, connecting with our love of plants and plant people.

 The fair quickly outgrew its first home in the grounds of founder Peta Trehar’s property in Bilpin.
 For the past five years the event has been held at the Hawkesbury Race Club in Clarendon, allowing more specialist nurseries to showcase their plants, and more gardeners to find them.